Michael A. Taylor Player Props: Twins vs. Marlins

 - Taylor hit .254 with 10 doubles, three triples, nine home runs and 35 walks.

-- In 30 of 124 games last season (24.2%), Taylor drove in a run, and eight of those games (6.5%) included more than one RBI.
-He had three or more RBIs in four contests.
+- Taylor picked up an RBI in 30 games last season out of 124 (24.2%), including multiple RBIs in 6.5% of those games (eight times) and three or more RBIs on four occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.